Teaching through Emotions

 Season 3 Episode 13: In which I interview an early childhood educator who is an expert on care and Professional Love

-Carol Garboden Murray is director of the Wimpfheimer Laboratory Nursery School at Vassar College.
+In this episode, I’m joined by Carol Garboden Murray, director of the Wimpfheimer Laboratory Nursery School at Vassar College.
 She is a lifelong lover of the youngest children, ages 0 - 5, and thinks a lot about what it means to teach and care for them.
-These topics — early childhood education, care, and love — are very dear to my heart.
-I know that teachers of young children have special skills and talents that all teachers at all levels can afford to think about and adopt.
+Early childhood education, care, and love are very dear to my heart.
+I know that teachers of young children have special skills and talents that teachers at all levels should consider and adopt.
 I hope this interview inspires you to think about and adopt them for yourself!

 Listen now on Apple Podcasts, Spotify, or wherever you get your podcasts.